Nimsters/2022.djangoday.dk/content/talks/johannes/_index.md

 type: "talk"
 ---

-We will look at how packaging the Django-based application Fidus Writer is being distributed using Canonical Snaps and how it can be used to distribute open source Django-based projects to be deployed also by less technical users.
+We will look at how packaging the Django-based application [Fidus Writer](https://www.fiduswriter.org/) is being distributed using
+Canonical Snaps and how it can be used to distribute open source Django-based projects to be deployed also by less technical users.

+## About Fidus Writer

+Fidus Writer is an Open Source online collaborative editor especially made for academics who need to use citations and/or formulas.
+The editor focuses on the content rather than the layout, so that with the same text, you can later on publish it in multiple ways: On a website, as a printed book, or as an ebook.
+In each case, you can choose from a number of layouts that are adequate for the medium of choice.